Note: This list focuses on the best activities do in the off-season. For our list of recommended 2024 Summer activities click the button below.

 In my many times here, I have always encountered a lively and friendly crowd.
 If you are a beef person, you have to try the famous roast beef sandwich.
 I am also a fan of the chipotle chicken cheesesteak.

-From early October to mid May there is a lively pool table that adds to the off-season enjoyment (this is removed in the summer months to free up space).
+From early October to mid May there is an active pool table that adds to the off-season enjoyment (this is removed in the summer months to free up space).

 Like most dive bars, this place is plastic free so bring your cash.
 There is an ATM on site if needed.